justintanner/ra-103/README.md

 This lesson covers the basic command line tricks we'll need to do lessons on Rails Academy.

+If you don't understand all the commands, don't worry!
+We'll be using them a lot in the future, so you'll get plenty of practice.

 ### Topics

 - Bash